tendermint/tendermint/docs/rfc/rfc-018-bls-agg-exploration.md

 of the chain is likely less than that value).

 Signature aggregation would only produce two signatures for the entire block.
-One for the yays and one for the nays.
+One for the yeas and one for the nays.
 Each BLS aggregated signature is 48 bytes, per the [IETF standard of BLS signatures][bls-ietf-ecdsa-compare].
 Over the lifetime of the same cosmos hub chain, that would amount to about 1 GB, a savings of 112 GB.
 While that is a large factor of reduction it's worth